tmhn89/BoardgamersNetwork/README.md

 ### Changelogs

+##### 3/11/2015 - Ninh

+- Update model as discussed on Nov 2nd
+    - remove friendship
+    - add guild
+    - change location stored from string to lat & long

 ##### 8/10/2015 - Ninh

 - Add all users view.
 Accessible from `http://localhost:8000/users` (if you use port 8000 for server)